CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

 - `id > last_synced_version_id`, when a synced cursor exists.

 It groups by `envelope_ceterms_ctid` and selects the latest version per CTID.
-That means multiple updates to the same CTID inside a batch collapse to the final state needed for that CTID.
+That means multiple updates to the same CTID inside a changeset collapse to the final state needed for that CTID.

 For resources, it looks at `EnvelopeResourceSyncEvent` rows where: